dwastberg/pyraymesh/README.md

 print(result.tri_ids)
 print(result.distances)
 ```

+`tnear` and `tfar` can be scalars or lists of the same length as the number of rays.
+If they are scalars, the same
+value will be used for all rays.
+If they are lists, each value will be used for the corresponding ray.

 If you set `tnear` to a value greater than 0, the intersection tests will ignore any intersections that are closer
 than `tnear`.
 Similarly, if you set `tfar` to a value less than infinity, the intersection tests will ignore any
 intersections that are farther than `tfar`.

 ### Reflections